a-bentamou/Drone-detection-and-tracking/README.md

-# yolov7 Drone Detection and tracking
+# yolov7 for Drone Detection and tracking

 ## Steps to run Code